 When Should I Not File a Car Insurance Claim?

 If you hit an inanimate object that doesn't subject you to a fine, you may consider paying for the damages yourself, even if you have collision insurance.
 The deductible you'd have to pay in order to get reimbursed may be more than the cost of damages.
-Note that a surcharge (rate increase) usually lasts up to 5 years and begins to drop thereafter.
+Note that a surcharge (rate increase) usually lasts up to five years and begins to drop thereafter.

-How Many Claims Is Too Many?
+How Many Claims Are Too Many?

-According to some agents, even two claims in a three-year period is too much for a homeowners insurance policy and ot may cause the insurer to cancel your policy or to penalize you with a hike in premiums.
+According to some agents, even two claims in a three-year period is too much for a homeowners insurance policy and it may cause the insurer to cancel your policy or to penalize you with a hike in premiums.
 Claiming even more than that can render you uninsurable by any company.

 You should always maintain your home for many reasons.
 For one thing, a well-maintained home is cheaper to insure than one with the roof coming apart.
 Also, it's easy for insurers to reject claims on a house that is poorly maintained.
 So, don't assume that your old and leaky roof will be covered after the next storm passes.
 Filing a homeowners insurance claim for roof damage is one of the most common claims, but it's not always paid out in full.

 And, again, read through your policy to see if a certain type of loss is covered before you file a claim.
-Even if it's not covered by your policy, your claim filing will stay on your record for 7 years.
+Even if it's not covered by your policy, your claim filing will stay on your record for seven years.
 Always review your policy in full (especially the "exclusions" portion) before filing to avoid penalties.

 It never hurts to ask your agent for advice and questions about your home insurance policy and coverage terms.
 Usually agents have answers or can do some research by contacting their claims department, all without putting a claim on your record.
 It's best to go this route than to be penalized when your loss is not even included in the list of coverages.
 Your agent will also know how many claims are too many claims and whether or not you should try to pay for repairs yourself.
-With all that said, you need to be careful of the agent who will be wary of being accused of not reporting a claim to the insurer.
+With all that said, you need to be careful of the agent who will be wary of being accused of not reporting an accident to the insurer.

 Alternatives to asking your agent claims questions are calling the Office of Insurance Regulation in your state or speaking with a private adjuster.